Table of Contents

 Tip

-For example, if the Package Name you entered when creating the License Key was com.mycompany.myproject, you must set the Package Name here to com.mycompany.myproject, otherwise it will fail to run.
+For example, if the Package Name entered when creating the License Key was com.mycompany.myproject, you must set the Package Name here to com.mycompany.myproject, otherwise runtime failure will occur.

-• Change the Minimum API Level to API Level 21 or higher
+• Modify Minimum API Level to API Level 21 or higher

 androidAPILevel

-• Change the Scripting Backend to IL2CPP and check ARM64 in Target Architecture
+• Modify Scripting Backend to IL2CPP, and check ARM64 under Target Architecture

 androidarm64

-Select File > Build Settings, choose the target platform (Android/iOS), and then select switch platform.
+Select File > Build Settings, choose the target platform (Android/iOS), then select switch platform.

 switchplatform

-Select Build or Build And Run to compile the project and install it on your phone.
-During runtime, the corresponding permissions need to be granted.
+Select Build or Build And Run to compile the project and install it on the phone.
+Grant relevant permissions when running.

 buildandrun

-The following content takes the image tracking example ImageTracking_Targets as an example.
-The running method of other examples is similar.
+The following uses the image tracking sample ImageTracking_Targets as an example.
+Other samples operate similarly.

-After running, the example launcher scene should be started.
+After running, the sample launcher scene should start.

 Tip

-If the example launcher scene is not entered after opening, you need to check whether the scene list in Build Settings or Build Profiles is correctly set, and move AllSamplesLauncher to the first position.
+If it doesn't enter the sample launcher scene upon opening, check whether the scene list in Build Settings or Build Profiles is correctly set, ensuring AllSamplesLauncher is moved to the first position.

 Enter the ImageTracking_Targets scene.

-Aim the phone camera at the following recognition image:
+Point the phone's camera at the following target image:

 namecard